MartinHepperle/muLISP/README.md

 # muLISP
 Files related to the muLISP programming language.

-muLISP was a LISP variant which had been developed by Soft Warehouse in Hawaii.
+muLISP was a LISP variant which had been developed by Soft Warehouse in Hawaii in 1977.
-Initial versions were for CP/M, Apple II, TRS-80 and other Z80-based systems.
+Early versions were commercially available since 1979 for CP/M (8080,Z80), Apple II (native 6502/ADIOS as well as for the Z80 card), TRS-80 (Z80) and other Z80-based systems.

-Later the code was rewritten for the Intel 8086 processor and the MS-DOS operating system.
+In 1981 the rewritten code became available for the Intel 808x processor family and the MS-DOS operating system.
 The final version was muLISP-90.

-It was also distributed by Microsoft as Microsoft LISP.
+Since 1980 it was also licensed and distributed by Microsoft under the name "Microsoft LISP".

-muLISP was used to write the Computer Algebra System (CAS) Derive, which was finally taken over by Texas Instruments for re-implemantation in their pocket calculators.
+muLISP was intially developed for writing Computer Algebra Systems (CAS) muMath (1979) and Derive (1988).
+Derive was  taken over by Texas Instruments (TI) in 1999 for re-implemantation in their pocket calculators.
+TI ended the development of Derive for Windows in 2007.
+The last version was 6.10 for Windows 98, XP, 2000, written in muLISP for Derive, version 7.45 (which was not a product).